syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/Interaction/Segments/Straight.md

 ## How to add or remove the straight segments at run time

-Straight segments can be splitted into multiple straight segments interactively by click on the segemnts.
+Straight segments can be split into multiple straight segments interactively by click on the segemnts.
 This can be achieved by using `AddRemoveStraightSegmentArgs` class and its properties.

 `AddRemoveStraightSegmentArgs` class is having below properties,